What to Wear Guide

 A lot of people ask me whether or not they should get your hair and makeup done by a pro.
 My answer is always “whatever will make you feel best, do that.”
-I absolutely don’t think it’s necessary whatsoever, because in my personal opinion, I would rather look like MYSELF rather than a super glammed up version of myself; especially because I wear pretty minimal makeup with a messy top knot anyways.
+I absolutely don’t think it’s necessary whatsoever, because in my personal opinion, I would rather look like MYSELF rather than a super glammed up version of myself; especially because I wear pretty minimal makeup with a pony tail anyways.
 I can’t even tell you how many times I’ve had girls show up to shoots wiping off the caked on makeup and taking out 500 bobby-pins their makeup and hair artist did because it just doesn’t look like them.
 But, if you want your hair and makeup done, then definitely do it, because the most important thing is that you feel confident like Beyonce always.
 If you’re getting hair and makeup done, I recommend you schedule to be done at least an hour before you have to leave for the shoot so you aren’t late.
-Also, if you’re whiter than toothpaste like me and want a spray tan, be sure to get a suuuuper natural airbrushed spray tan rather than one from a salon/tanning place.
-We don’t want you looking like an oompa loompa!
+Also, if you’re whiter than toothpaste like me and want a spray tan, be sure to get a suuuuper natural airbrushed spray tan.
+It’s tough to edit those orange tones out!

 That’s it guys!